reframejs/reframe/readme.md

 // ~/my-app/pages/HelloPage.config.js

 // By default Reframe uses React.
-// But you can use Vue.js or any other view library instead. import React from 'react';
+// You can as well use another view library such as Vue.js. import React from 'react';

 const HelloPage = {